AlexRoman777/Python-Projects/README.md

 ## Smart Home

 A "fictive" smart home project.
 It consists of a server and multiple clients.
+Users can control the lights, temperature sensor and ON/OFF switch from the home panel.
+Uses Tkinter for the GUI and sockets for communication.

 <img src="Smart-Home/img/full-on.png" alt="Smart Home" width=20%/>